Particular/docs.particular.net/servicecontrol/setting-custom-hostname.md

 ### Using the ServiceControl Management Utility

-1. Click the Configuration Icon for for the Service Instance you wish to modify
+ 1. Click the Configuration Icon for for the Service Instance to modify.
-1. Change the Host and Port number fields to the desired values
+ 1. Change the Host and Port number fields to the desired values.
-1. Click Save
+ 1. Click Save.

 The ServiceControl Management Utility will then validate the settings changes and restart the service to apply the changes.
 The utility handles any required URLACL changes so the manual steps outlined in `Updating URL Changes` do not need to be carries out.